srcoulombe/comp-550/README.md

    * precision result for classification

 ## 3. Running topic classification based on dirichlet compound multinomial language model

+DISCLAIMER: note that smoothing schemes between Python method and Matlab method are different.
+For the Python classifier, alpha parameters are smoothed after **every** update iteration of the FPI method; for the Matlab classifier, alpha parameters are smoothed **once** after the FPI method has finished.

 ### Python method:
  - dirichletClassification.py maxIter numDocsPerIter numTrials thresholdPower TEST_CLUSTER
    * maxIter is a positive integer